Diffusion Model-Augmented Behavioral Cloning: Preliminaries

 \subsubsection{Modeling Joint Probability $p(s, a)$}

-On the other hand, modeling the \textit{joint probability} can yield improved generalization performance, as illustrated in~\citet{bishop2006pattern, fisch2013knowledge}.
-For instance, \citet{florence2022implicit, ganapathi2022implicit} propose to model the \textit{joint probability} $p(s, a)$ of expert state-action pairs using an energy-based model.
-Then, during inference, a gradient-free optimizer is used to retrieve a desired action $a$ by sampling and optimizing actions (\ie \argmaxaShort{}).
-Despite its success in various domains, it can be extremely inefficient to retrieve actions with a large action space.

-Moreover, explicit generative models such as energy-based models~\citep{du2019implicit, song2021train}, variational autoencoder~\citep{kingma2013auto}, and flow-based models~\citep{rezende2015variational, dinh2017density} are known to struggle with modeling observed high-dimensional data that lies on a low-dimensional manifold (\ie manifold overfitting)~\citep{wu2021bridging, loaiza2022diagnosing}.
+In order to model the \textit{joint probability} $p(s, a)$ of the expert dataset for improved generalization performance~\citep{bishop2006pattern, fisch2013knowledge}, one can employ explicit generative models, such as energy-based models~\citep{du2019implicit, song2021train}, variational autoencoders~\citep{kingma2013auto}, and flow-based models~\citep{rezende2015variational, dinh2017density}.
+However, these methods can be extremely inefficient in retrieving actions with a large action space during inference since sampling and optimizing actions (\ie \argmaxaShort{}) are required.
+Moreover, they are known to struggle with modeling observed high-dimensional data that lies on a low-dimensional manifold (\ie manifold overfitting)~\citep{wu2021bridging, loaiza2022diagnosing}.
 As a result, these methods often perform poorly when learning from demonstrations produced by script policies or PID controllers, as discussed in~\mysecref{sec:conditional_vs_joint}.

 We aim to develop an imitation learning framework that enjoys the advantages of modeling the \textit{conditional probability} $p(a|s)$ and the \textit{joint probability} $p(s, a)$.
 Specifically, we propose to model the \textit{joint probability} of expert state-action pairs using an explicit generative model $\phi$, which learns to produce an estimate indicating how likely a state-action pair is sampled from the expert dataset.
 Then, we train a policy to model the \textit{conditional probability} $p(a|s)$ by optimizing the BC objective and the estimate produced by the learned generative model $\phi$.
 Hence, our method can efficiently predict actions given states, generalize better to unseen states, and suffer less from manifold overfitting.